ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 services.AddDataLoader<MyCustomDataLoader>();
 ```

-When you use this extension we also will add the _DataLoader_ registry.
+When you use this extension, we also will add the _DataLoader_ registry.

-Also we refined things like the schema builder so that you can in place now define all the types:
+Also, we refined things like the schema builder so that you can in place now define all the types:

 ```csharp
 SchemaBuilder.New()